dso-toolkit/dso-toolkit/CONTRIBUTING.md

 * Take note of the codestyle, we are using linters.
 * Add an entry to the CHANGELOG using `#issueId: summary-of-the-change`
 * If possible, change both the toolkit **and** component library (You want to showcase your changes, right?)
+* When contributing (breaking) changes, update changelog accordingly.
+Commit a new reference DOM using `gulp reference:dom` as well.

 ### 3. Create a merge request
 Create a merge request to `master`.
 A maintainer will review your changes, merge them, and close the issue.

+## Reviewing
+When reviewing a merge request, make sure the items in step 2.
+Contribute are checked.
+Pay special attention to the changelog.
+Any changes in the reference DOM should be documented in the changelog.

+For example:
+- DSOCOMLIB-000: External links in text should open in a new page\
+To every `a.extern` in `p` add `target="_blank"`.

 ## Building a static component library
 To build a static version: